-As previously noted, all city and state funding agreements provide reimbursement costs upon submission of a requisition which include evidence of payment and the satisfaction of requirements per each funding agreement.
+As previously noted, all city and state funding agreements provide for reimbursement of costs upon submission of a requisition which include evidence of payment and the satisfaction of requirements per each funding agreement.

 On October 9, 2018, An Claidheamh Soluis, Inc. and IAC-NYC, LLC, entered into a loan agreement and note, assignment and pledge of membership interest, pledge and assignment of deposit accounts, interest rate cap agreements and cooperation agreements for a line of credit in the amount of \$9,750,000 with M&T Bank to bridge capital expenditures associated with city and state funding agreements.
 Borrowings on the line of credit bear interest at an adjustable LIBOR rate plus 3.50%.
 The Organizations exercised a rate cap agreement for LIBOR at 3% which caps the rate at a maximum total of 6.5% for the first \$7,500,000 of the line of credit.
 This rate agreement caps the interest rate for the duration of the loan.
-The outstanding balance at June 30, 2019 aggregated \$2,561,391.
+The outstanding balance at June 30, 2020 and 2019 aggregated \$4,380,755 and \$2,561,391 respectively.

-In addition, on October 9, 2018, An Claidheamh Soluis, Inc. and IAC-NYC, LLC, entered into a loan agreement and note, security agreement, blocked account and pledge agreement for a line of credit in the amount of \$1,500,000 with Nonprofit Finance Fund to bridge capital expenditures associated with state funding agreements as well as designated multi-year pledges from private donors.
+On October 9, 2018, An Claidheamh Soluis, Inc. and IAC-NYC, LLC, entered into a loan agreement and note, security agreement, blocked account and pledge agreement for a line of credit in the amount of \$1,500,000 with Nonprofit Finance Fund to bridge capital expenditures associated with state funding agreements as well as designated multi-year pledges from private donors.
 Borrowings on the line of credit bear interest at 6%.
-The outstanding balance at June 30, 2019 aggregated \$191,551.
+The outstanding balance at June 30, 2020 and 2019 aggregated \$46,539 and \$191,551 respectively.